9 min read

 Amcache

-For DFIR, Amcache entries are crucial as they log executed programs, providing timestamps, file paths, and hashes, which are key for tracing malicious activity and building event timelines, even when other traces have been removed.
+For DFIR, Amcache entries are crucial as they log executed programs, providing timestamps, file paths, and hashes, all of which are key for tracing malicious activity and building event timelines, even when other traces may have been removed.

-In our case this means that we can find evidence here of ‘invoice.exe’ and its sha1 hash value.
-The tracking of this sha1 on this system or on others after using AIR to triage for the presence of the hash will help to identify and contain any compromise.
+This means we can find evidence of ‘invoice.exe’ and its sha1 hash value.
+Tracking this sha1 on this system or others after using AIR to triage for the presence of the hash will help to identify and contain any compromise.

 Collaborative endeavor

-The Investigation Hub's collaborative framework enables a concerted effort among a group of analysts.
+The Investigation Hub's collaborative framework enables a concerted effort among a group of analysts and responders.
 Findings are shared, strategies are formulated, and the collective intelligence of the team is harnessed to work the case and remediate the attack with speed and accuracy.

 Using Binalyze AIR's Investigation Hub, incident response teams can analyze intelligence to remove attackers from compromised assets.
 The Investigation Hub also helps teams move quickly from analysis to action, shortening investigation times and allowing them to eliminate threats, recover systems, and strengthen defenses, all powered by AIR's automated analysis features.